 The Second Arctic Winter Games, Dennis Sawyer, provided by the National Film Board of Canada

 The person behind these documentaries about the AWG, Dennis Sawyer, was a veteran NFB director credited with more than 150 films.
 According to NFB film files, Calgary-based Telecolor Film Production was hired by the Department of National Health and Welfare to make a film about the First Arctic Winter Games.
 During post-production, producer/director R. C. Gibson sent a letter to National Health and Welfare asking for more money to complete the film.
 The NFB jumped at the chance to help finish the First Arctic Winter Games, contributing rolls of film, staff and sound synch equipment.[ii]

-The third NFB film about the Games was entitled New Gold for Alaska (1974), and in which, “there were also indigenous arctic sports within the arctic games [;] for the first time, these arctic sports counted toward the total points gained by each contagion.”[vi]
+The third NFB film about the Games was entitled New Gold for Alaska (1974), which showed that “there were also indigenous arctic sports within the arctic games… [and] for the first time, these arctic sports counted toward the total points gained by each contingent.”[vi]

 4th Arctic Winter Games and Its Indigenous Sports